nihalahmed07/CodSoft-Task-1-ToDo-List/TASK2 Quote of the Day/README.md

 ## Usage

-Describe how to use your app.
-You can include instructions on navigating through the app, as well as any other relevant information.
+1. Open the app to view the quote of the day.
+2. Swipe left or right to browse through past quotes.
+3. Tap the star icon to save a quote to your favorites.
+4. Use the share button to share quotes on social media.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Pull requests are warmly welcomed.

 1. Fork the repository.
 2. Create a new branch: